JupiterOne/graph-cbdefense/docs/jupiterone-io/graph-cbdefense.md

 ## Overview

-JupiterOne provides a managed integration with Carbon Black (Cb) Predictive Security Cloud (PSC).
-The integration connects directly to Carbon Black PSC APIs to obtain configuration about its device sensors/agents, starting with Cb Defense sensors.
+JupiterOne provides a managed integration for Carbon Black Cloud Platform (formerly the Predictive Security Cloud, or PSC).
+The integration connects directly to Carbon Black APIs to obtain details about device sensors/agents and active alerts.
 Customers authorize access by creating a Connector and an API Key in their target PSC account and providing that credential to JupiterOne.

 ## Integration Instance Configuration

-The integration is triggered by an event containing the information for a specific integration instance.

-The integration instance configuration requires the following three parameters for API authentication:
+You must [set up an Access Level and API Key][1] in the Carbon Black Cloud Console to allow access to the Devices and Alerts APIs.

+1. **Settings > API Access > Access Levels: Add Access Level**: Name "JupiterOne Read Only" (or match your naming patterns), permissions `device: READ`, `org.alerts: READ`, `org.retention: READ`,
+1. **Settings > API Access > API Keys: Add API Key**: Name "JupiterOne" (or match your naming patterns), Access Level Type "Custom", "JupiterOne Read Only".
+Capture the _API Secret Key_ and _API ID_.

+With the Access Level and API Key now configured, you'll need to provide these parameters to the integration instance configuration:

-- **Site** (`site`): The part immediately follows `defense-` in your Carbon Black PSC / CbDefense account URL.
-For example, if you access your account at `https://defense-prod05.conferdeploy.net/`, the `site` is `prod05`
+- **Site/Environment** (`site`): The part immediately following `defense-` in your Carbon Black Cloud account URL.
+For example, if you access your account at `https://defense-prod05.conferdeploy.net/`, the `site` is `prod05`.

-- **API Key** (`apiKey`): Go to **Settings > Connectors** from the web console of your Carbon Black account, then click on **Add Connector** button, give it a _Name_, select **API** for the _Connector Type_ to create a connector.
-The **API Key** is displayed to you on screen.

-- **Connector ID** (`connectorId`): Once a _Connector_ is created, you will see the **Connector ID** on the list.
+- **Org Key** (`orgKey`): From **Settings > API Access**, capture the _Org Key_.
+- **API ID** (`connectorId`): Captured during API Key creation.
+- **API Key** (`apiKey`): Captured during API Key creation.

 ## Entities